lsgs/redcap-project-autocomplete/README.md

 The process can be tested from Control Center pages by appending some parameters to the query string of URLs.

-View a list of projects with last logged event that have reached the specified threshold:
+View a list of projects with last logged event that have reached the configured threshold:
 * `ControlCenter/index.php?project_autocomplete=1`

-View a list of projects with last logged event that have reached the specified threshold - and mark projects as "Complete":
+View a list of projects with last logged event that have reached the configured threshold - and mark projects as "Complete":
 * `ControlCenter/index.php?project_autocomplete=1&update=1`

+View a list of projects with last logged event that have reached the specified threshold (e.g. 365 days):
+* `ControlCenter/index.php?project_autocomplete=1&threshold=365`

 ********************************************************************************